Part 4- My Favourite Myofunctional Therapy exercises (so far) as a tongue tied singer.

 I’m not a myofunctional therapist and I don’t teach these exercises.
 They were prescribed specifically to me based on my assessment, and may not be appropriate for you.

-If you’re looking for medical or treatment guidance, please speak with a qualified provider — my role is helping singers understand how tongue tie affects the voice and how to rebalance the vocal system.
+If you’re looking for medical advice or treatment guidance, please speak with a qualified provider.

 One thing I’ve learned is that myofunctional therapy is not just about the tongue.
 Some exercises are for the lips, face, and jaw.
 For example, many tongue-tied people mouth breathe because their tongues rest on the bottom of the mouth rather than the roof, leading to a weak mouth seal.
 This means some exercises target strengthening the lip and face muscles.
 My jaw was also quite restricted from compensating for my tongue, but it has improved.
 Now, let’s get into the exercises.